First public COVID-19 vaccination clinic booked up for 1,500 shots

 The vaccination clinic runs each day from 9 a.m. to 6 p.m. by appointment only at the convention center, 100 Washington Ave., with no walk-ins accepted.

-The Texas Department of State Health Services announced Friday that 200,000 doses would be delivered to vaccine providers in the coming week, many to providers that have plans for large-scale vaccinations.
+The Texas Department of State Health Services announced Friday that 200,000 doses would be delivered to vaccine providers in the coming week.
+That included more than 158,000 doses to 28 large-scale "vaccination hub" sites, plus other shipments set aside for long-term care facilities and second doses for medical workers..

 The allotments this week include 1,500 more for Ascension Providence, which was among the first recipients of COVID-19 vaccines in mid-December, and where many medical workers are due for their second dose.